Good Friday closure controversy: Seanad Éireann debate

-The issue was debated in Seanad Éireann.
-Joe O'Toole requested a change in the law, saying: “Everyone’s a winner.
-Free will prevails, the Church-State separation is maintained.
+The issue was debated in the Seanad.
+Joe O'Toole requested a change in the law, saying: "Everyone's a winner.
+Free will prevails, the Church−State separation is maintained.
 We render to Munster the things that are Munster's and to God the things that are God's.
 We save jobs.
-The economy gains”.
-Ivana Bacik echoed those sentiments when she said: “Let those of us who don't believe that Good Friday is a particularly special day choose to do what we want to do in pubs and clubs”.
+The economy gains".
+Ivana Bacik echoed those sentiments when she said: "Let those of us who don't believe that Good Friday is a particularly special day choose to do what we want to do in pubs and clubs".
 David Norris described as "outrageous" the decision to play a rugby match on Good Friday, bemoaning that Sundays had already fallen to "the British multinationals".
 Eoghan Harris described the notion of a Good Friday rugby match as "odd and wrong" in a land "impregnated with Christian symbolism".
 Donie Cassidy lamented the lack of respect for "the crucifixion of the Good Lord".
 Minister for Justice and Law Reform Dermot Ahern, when asked for his opinion, said the issue was for the courts.